segf00lt/jgrep/README.md

 A grep implementation written for practice

 ## TODO
-- Write C implementation of `testing/regex.py`
+- Get submatching to work